How To Create A Child Profile On Your Fire Tablet

 It’s also great for sharing select media with a child, or sharing one Kindle Fire with multiple children of different ages.
 Creating a Child Profile is easy and can be done in just a minute or two.
 Once the profile is set up, if you want to, you can go deeper into the settings and get very specific.

-- You will then be taken to a screen that lets you add content from your own collection to that profile.
+11. You will then be taken to a screen that lets you add content from your own collection to that profile.
+Tap Done when you're finished.
 The first tab is labeled Kid Friendly.
 This is the Amazon content you already own that is designated as appropriate for children.
-You can click on Add All Kids’ Titles or click on individual titles and press Done.
+You can click on Add All Kids’ Titles or click on individual titles.
 You can also click on the other tabs (Books, Videos, and Games & Apps) and choose individual titles.
 Titles with a check mark will be accessible from the child’s profile.
-Make sure you press Done after making any changes that you want to save.

 The rest of the settings can be accessed from the child’s profile settings screen.
 Swipe down from the top of the Kindle Fire’s home screen and press Settings.
 Scroll down to the Personal section and press Profiles & Family Library.
 Press the profile that you’d like to manage to access the following settings.
 Note that if you are already in the child’s profile, swiping down and pressing Settings will get you to that profile’s passcode-protected settings screen – you do not need to go back to your own profile.

-- Set screen time by either Total Screen Time or Time by Activity.
-If you don’t want to set a screen time limit, choose Total Screen Time and drag the slider all the way to the right, until it says “Unlimited.”
-Note that the Total Screen Time or time for individual activities must be at least as long as the Education Goals have been set.
+If you don’t want to set a screen time limit, choose Total Screen Time and drag the slider all the way to the right, until it says “Unlimited."

 Manage your Child’s Content